Michigan, Arizona among 5 states holding primaries Tuesday

 Tlaib will face off against Detroit City Council President Brenda Jones in the race to represent Michigan's 13th District.

-The two have faced off four times in two years and Tlaib narrowly defeated Jones in a six-person race in 2018, going on to become a well-recognized member of Congress as part of a group of first-term representatives that came to be known as "The Squad," alongside Reps.
-Ilhan Omar, D-Minn.; Alexandria Ocasio-Cortez, D-N.Y.; and Ayana Pressley D-Mass.
+The two have competed four times in two years.
+Tlaib narrowly defeated Jones in a six-person race in 2018, going on to become a well-recognized member of Congress as part of a group of first-term representatives that came to be known as "The Squad," alongside Reps.
+Ilhan Omar, D-Minn.; Alexandria Ocasio-Cortez, D-N.Y.; and Ayana Pressley, D-Mass.

-Whoever emerges victorious Tuesday will face the winner of the Republican primary, which is down to Michigan Republican Party Chair David Dudenhoefer, retired mechanical engineer Al Lemmo and retired nurse Linda Sawyer.
+Tuesday's winner will face the winner of the Republican primary, which is down to Michigan Republican Party Chairman David Dudenhoefer, retired mechanical engineer Al Lemmo and retired nurse Linda Sawyer.

 Missouri

-The race for Missouri's 1st District will see longtime incumbent Democratic Rep. William Lacy Clay seeking his 11th term as he goes up against progressive challenger Cori Bush.
+The race for Missouri's 1st District saw progressive challenger Cori Bush unseat longtime incumbent Democratic Rep. William Lacy Clay, who was seeking his 11th term in office.

-Tuesday's election will be a rematch of when the two faced off in 2018, when Bush lost to Clay by just 28,000 votes, the closest challenge to Clay's seat since he was first elected.
+Tuesday's election was a rematch of when the two faced off in 2018, when Bush lost to Clay by just 28,000 votes, the closest challenge to Clay's seat since he was first elected.

+On Tuesday, Bush narrowly beat Clay, Missouri's longest-serving Congress member, with 49 percent of votes cast.

+In response to her win, Bush wrote on Twitter: "Not me, US."

-In the 7th District, Republican U.S. Rep. Billy Long will face primary challenges from Eric Harleman, Kevin Vanstory Steve Chentik and Camille Lombardi-Olive, while Democrat Terese Montseny and Libertarian Camille Lombardi-Olive are running unopposed.
+In the 7th District, Republican U.S. Rep. Billy Long fended off primary challenges from Eric Harleman, Kevin Vanstory, Steve Chentik and Camille Lombardi-Olive, while Democrat Terese Montseny and Libertarian Camille Lombardi-Olive are running unopposed.

-Missouri Gov. Mike Parson is engaged in a four-way battle for the Republican nomination, while five Democrats, one Libertarian and one Green Party candidate also vie for the position.
+Missouri Gov. Mike Parson won a four-way battle for the Republican nomination and will face off against State Auditor Nicole Galloway, who beat four other Democrats for the right to challenge come November.

 Kansas

-In Kansas, Watkins will seek to retain the Republican nomination in the 2nd District while facing challenges from Kansas State Treasurer Jake LaTurner and businessman Dennis Taylor.
+In Kansas, Watkins lost the Republican nomination in the 2nd District to Kansas state Treasurer Jake LaTurner.

 Last month, Watkins was charged with three felonies and a misdemeanor in an investigation into whether he voted illegally in a municipal election in 2019.
 He has described the charges as "hyper political" and "very suspicious."

-The Democratic primary for the 2nd District will see Topeka Mayor Michelle De La Isla face off against progressive candidate James Windholz, while Libertarian candidate Robert Garrard will also vie for the position.
+The Democratic primary for the 2nd District saw Topeka Mayor Michelle De La Isla handily beat progressive candidate James Windholz with nearly 75% of the vote.

-Eleven Republican candidates are also running to replace Sen. Pat Roberts, who is not seeking re-election after first taking office in 1996, with former Kansas Secretary of State Kris Kobach and U.S. Rep. Roger Marshall leading the field.
+U.S. Rep. Roger Marshall came out victorious in a field of 11 Republican candidates edging out Kris Kobach in the race to replace Sen. Pat Roberts, who did not seek re-election after first taking office in 1996.

 Arizona